bloominstituteoftechnology/node-auth1-project/README.md

 ### Download Project Files

-- **Fork** and **Clone** this repository.
-- **CD into the folder** where you cloned the repository.
+x **Fork** and **Clone** this repository. x **CD into the folder** where you cloned the repository.
 - Do your magic!

 ### Implement Requirements

-- Take the steps necessary to create a `package.json` to keep a record of all dependencies.
-- Configure an _npm script_ named _"start"_ that will execute your code using _nodemon_ so that the server restarts on changes.
+x Take the steps necessary to create a `package.json` to keep a record of all dependencies. x Configure an _npm script_ named _"start"_ that will execute your code using _nodemon_ so that the server restarts on changes.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
 - Design and build a set of endpoints listed below.
 - **Use _Postman_ to test the API as you work through the exercises.**